andycroll/andycroll.com/_posts/2009/2009-06-18-setting-up-a-company-in-singapore-as-an-expat.markdown

 ## EntrePass & The Ministry of Manpower

-**Note: As of 2010 this pass now has some strange conditions, and is a pain to get**
+**Note: As of 2010 this pass now has some strong conditions, and is a pain to get.
+You probably need to get help from an accountant.**

 The process and forms for obtaining your EntrePass are lengthy but straightforward and require some [extra written documentation](http://www.mom.gov.sg/publish/momportal/en/communities/work_pass/other_passes/EntrePass/documents_required.html.)
 Timescales quoted on the site indicate processing can take up to fourteen days, but in my case it took under a week before I got an _In Principle Approval Letter_ in the post.

 Other anecdotal evidence from colleagues suggests it can take up to the specified two weeks, but it's dependent on what your company does.
 Starting a web design firm in a country obsessed with technology and 'the future' I guess is quite an easy sell.
-Beware government bureaucracy here, a friend of mine had to battle to point out that although he had no 'cleaning experience' running a [green cleaning business](http://greencleaners.asia) meant he wasn't exactly going to be pulling on the biodegradable marigolds himself.
+Beware government bureaucracy here, a friend of mine had to battle to point out that although he had no 'cleaning experience' running a green cleaning business meant he wasn't exactly going to be pulling on the biodegradable marigolds himself.

 The form itself is straightforward, the only slight stumbling point is the requirement of a guarantor, to ensure you do not abscond the country without paying your tax.
 Whilst you can ask a friend or business associate to monetarily guarantee you it seemed simpler to sort my self out.
 More on that later.